Achievable logoAchievable logo

 Chemotherapy Hair loss, anemia

 Most drug reactions are mild to moderate.
-Severe reactions may rarely occur and include liver failure, renal failure, cardiac arrhythmias, immunosuppression, severe skin rashes, birth defects, etc.
+Severe reactions are rare but can include liver failure, renal failure, cardiac arrhythmias, immunosuppression, severe skin rashes, and birth defects.

 Drug rash